useblocks/pygredients/README.rst

 Pygredients
 ===========

-Pygredients collects the ingredients of a python application and traces the usage of data inside variables and function calls.
+Pygredients allows to follow data on its way through variables, functions and assignments of a python application.

 **This project is pre-alpha.
 So nothing really works right now and the project itself is under heavy development.**